 Facts of Lamalfa

 This is a big problem.
 But it happens.
 Sometimes the acute injury that you are focusing on trumps the other injuries initially after the crash.
-Is it a red flag for the jury that you better be able to explain?
+Is it a red flag for the jury you better be able to explain?
 You bet it is.

-In fact, it was not until almost 2 years later that Lamalfa complained about shoulder and abdominal pain and underwent surgery for both.
-We are going to need new words to explain how big the problem is at this point.
+In fact, it was not until almost 2 years later that Lamalfa complained about her shoulder and abdominal pain and underwent surgery for both.
+We will need new words to explain how big the problem is at this point.
 This is a nearly impossible case to win under any scenario.

-At trial in Baltimore City, Lamalfa presented expert testimony suggesting that her shoulder and abdominal injuries were caused by the acute trauma of the accident.
-However, these experts never saw the records from Mercy or the initial treatment indicating that there was no shoulder injury or pain immediately after the accident.
+At trial in Baltimore City, Lamalfa presented expert testimony suggesting that the acute trauma of the accident caused her shoulder and abdominal injuries.
+However, these experts never saw the records from Mercy or the initial treatment showing that there was no shoulder injury or pain immediately after the accident.

 Defense counsel for Hearns presented their own expert – Dr. Halikman.
 Dr. Halikman comes with his own set of problems as an expert.
 The incredible amount of expert work that he does and the obscene about of money he makes from it has been a source of plaintiffs’ lawyers’ ire for years.

 Plaintiff eventually prevailed at trial.
 Sort of, anyway.
 She was not awarded damages for her alleged shoulder or abdominal injuries.
 The jury returned a verdict of $10,576.05, which included the full amount of the medical bills for the whiplash injury plus $650.00 for non-economic damages.

 Plaintiff’s Argument on Appeal

-Plaintiff’s argument is that the defense lawyer did not the foundation needed to meet the requirements of Maryland Rule 5-703(b)(6)(A-D).
-The defendant only called Dr. Halikman who did not present testimony required by Maryland Rule 5-703(b)(6)(A-D) and could not present such testimony because he did not have the required knowledge.
+Plaintiff’s argument is that the defense lawyer did not lay the foundation needed to meet the requirements of Maryland Rule 5-703(b)(6)(A-D).
+The defendant only called Dr. Halikman, who did not present testimony required by Maryland Rule 5-703(b)(6)(A-D) and could not present such testimony because he did not have the required knowledge.

-Lamalfa’s argument on appeal focused in on the meaning of the phrase “disclosed to the jury.”
-According to Lamalfa, satisfaction of Rule 5-703(b) should not make inadmissible documents admissible.
-Lamalfa contended that if inadmissible documents can become admissible simply because an expert witness relies on then it would create an “end run” around the hearsay rule.
+Lamalfa’s argument on appeal focused on the meaning of the phrase “disclosed to the jury.”
+According to Lamalfa, the satisfaction of Rule 5-703(b) should not make inadmissible documents admissible.
+Lamalfa contended that if inadmissible documents can become admissible because an expert witness relies on then it would create an “end run” around the hearsay rule.

 Specifically, the Court concluded that the phrase “disclosed to the jury” in Rule 5-703(b) effectively means “admitted into evidence.”
 The Court based this language interpretation prior case law and Advisory Committee Notes for Rule 703 of the Federal Rules of Evidence.
-The Court did note, however, documents admitted under 5-703(b) should not be admitted as substantive evidence.
+The Court noted, however, documents admitted under 5-703(b) should not be admitted as substantive evidence.